Last Updated on November 21, 2020

 Where to buy good quality butters in India?

 Well, my favourite place to shop for raw ingredients to make DIYs is Blend It Raw Apothecary.
 They sell good quality organic ingredients at affordable prices.
 Or else you can go for Anaha , Bliss of Earth or Nature’s Tattva (Discount code: RUTUD10)

 P.S.
 If you are not up for a DIY you can buy readymade body

 - Pick a butter of your choice (or two) and melt it using the double boiler method.
 Once melted, add an equal amount of oil (again whatever suits your needs coconut, almond, olive etc.)

-- Mix it thoroughly and let it cool down.
+- Mix it thoroughly and let it cool down ( I pop it in the freezer for 10 minutes to speed up the process).
 You can also add any essential oils if you like at this stage.